-Washington, D.C.- Congressman Jared Huffman (D-San Rafael) today announced that he has invited his constituent Lynda Bengtsson-Davis, a transgender Marine Corps veteran affected by President Donald Trump’s attempted transgender military ban, to attend the 2018 State of the Union address as his guest.
+Washington, D.C. – Today, Congressman Jared Huffman (D-San Rafael) announced that he has invited his constituent and president of the Vietnam Veterans of America Marin County Chapter, Ernie Bergman, to attend the 2020 State of the Union address as his guest.

 “I am honored to have Ernie Bergman, a Vietnam war veteran, by my side at this year’s State of the Union address,” said Rep. Huffman.
 “His service to our country and his continued service to veterans and to our community demonstrate the best of the American spirit.
 His experience of combat, and his work with students in the decades since, has led him to be a thoughtful counterpoint to President Trump’s careless and dangerous treatment of our military.

 “Trump’s ill-advised attack on Iran is just the latest example of his saber-rattling around the globe that makes a costly and unnecessary war far more likely.
 Although the Trump administration tried to cover-up the incident, American servicemembers and personnel were wounded from Iranian retaliatory missile attacks on U.S. bases earlier this month.
 Mr. Bergman puts a face to those soldiers, a man who has lived through the pain and consequences of war -- and successfully turned that into a lifetime of advocating to end the violent cycle of war,” he concluded.